 - Don’t measure over clothes.

 Which blood pressure monitor is best wrist or arm?
 An arm blood pressure monitor is better than a wrist monitor.
 The blood vessels in the wrist are narrower and closer to the surface of the skin compared to the more accurate upper arm blood vessels.
-Plus, it’s easier to keep your upper arm at heart level which is required for an accurate reading.
+It’s easier to keep the upper arm at heart level which is required for an accurate reading.